Check Compensation

 Top 5 Factors that Influence Ticket Prices - Why Flights are so Expensive Right Now

-Read on to learn the factors that influence ticket prices and how you can book the cheapest flight so that you don’t have to give up on seeing the world.
+Read on to learn what’s causing ticket prices to rise, and how you can book the cheapest flight possible.

 Airlines use a complex system to manage their prices in real-time.
-Rather than trying to understand the intricate algorithms at work within the system, it’s easier to understand the top reasons flights are so expensive right now.
+Rather than trying to explain the intricate algorithms at work within the system, let’s take a look at the top reasons flights are so expensive right now.
 Demand is key, but it’s not the only thing that affects the price of the flight for your dream vacation.
 Here are the top factors that influence ticket prices:

 1. Travel Demand

 Lots of things can increase travel demand to specific destinations at certain times of the year.
-Holidays like Spring Break, Easter, and Christmas afford travellers time off work, and with more people looking to book flights, airlines raise prices.
+Holidays like Spring Break, Easter, and Christmas afford travellers time off work, and with more people looking to book flights, airline prices rise.

 There is less demand for flights that leave super early or land super late, so better deals can often be found on these.
-Plus, with flights scheduled so tightly, flights often encounter a delay, so you can’t always count on arriving on time, anyway.
+Plus, with flights scheduled so tightly, there’s a higher chance that travellers will encounter a delay.
+If your flight is delayed, use a compensation calculator to see if you’re eligible.

 If you do experience a flight delay, we can help you check your eligibility to get compensation of up to €600.Check Your Flight